mrozanski/mrozanski.github.io/src/posts/making-AI-fit-my-workflow.md

 - Decision: brief rationale
 ```

-This replaces the scratchpad on my desk full of “where I left off” notes—without losing the benefits of versioning and shareability.
+This replaces the scratchpad on my desk full of “where I left off” notes without losing the benefits of versioning and shareability.

 ## How models interact with state

-Models read and write Project State through a local MCP server.
+Models read and write Project State through a **local MCP server**.

 That server has access to: